grhanceylan/Revised-Polyhedral-Conic-Functions/README.md

-# Revised-Polyhedral-Conic-Functions
+# Revised-Polyhedral-Conic-Function Algorithm for Supervised Classification
-Implementation of the polyhedral conic functions algorithm presented in
+This repository contains, implementation of the polyhedral conic function algorithms presented in
+Requirments:
+      Python 2.7
+      Numpy
+      Sklearn
+      Gurobi Optimization Tool